 At some point in January 2017, during our agile transformation of BMW Group IT, we asked ourselves how leadership in an agile organization had to change.
 If self-organization is the central principle of agility, we wondered what role the “boss” plays.
 We therefore invited different hierarchical levels from the vice president to the employee to explore this question together in the sense of mutual expectations between hierarchy and self-organizing team.

 In the course of the last year I have further elaborated the thoughts behind the theses and many that complement them well here in the blog.
 On the occasion of the first anniversary of the Manifesto I decided to publish all this as a small book on Leanpub (there is also a German version).
-And the best: You can choose the price yourself!
 I am always looking forward to feedback and impulses on the one hand and, of course, to a broad dissemination of the book on the other.

 Spread the word!